-The origins of the Lunar New Year Celebration, or the Tet holiday as it’s better known locally, dates back more than 1000 years starting in China before spreading to Vietnam and various agricultural communities across Asia.
-Traditionally, this time of year was one of the few extended breaks between harvest and the next crop rotation—the perfect time for a celebration.
+Traditionally, this time of year was one of the few extended breaks between harvest and the next crop rotation — the perfect time for a celebration.
 And although it is the most popular holiday celebration in Vietnam, much of its rich history remains unknown.

-From second birthdays to children’s gambling games, fortune tellers, Vietnamese zodiacs, and the mysterious Kitchen God, there is much to digest.
-While it‘s true that Tet holiday customs take different forms from region to region, spending time with family (both the living and deceased) and ringing in the new year with good luck are at the forefront of most celebrations across the country.
-As the time has come to bid the fire rooster adieu and welcome in the Year of the Earth Dog, we felt it was high time to break down what all the excitement is about.
+From the mysterious Kitchen God to which food is best for Tet, there is much to digest.
+As the time has come to bid the water tiger farewell and welcome in the Year of the Water Cat, we felt it was high time to break down what all the excitement is about.

 Tet holiday customs and celebrations

-If you’re in Vietnam around this time of year it’s inevitable that you’ll encounter “lucky money,” or “li xi” as spoken in the south—in the north, it’s called “tien mung tuoi.”
+If you’re in Vietnam around this time of year, it’s inevitable that you’ll encounter “lucky money,” or “li xi” as spoken in the south—in the north, it’s called “tien mung tuoi.”
 Instead of stockings stuffed with candy, kids are given red envelopes containing cash which is always offered as an even number of notes.
-Odd numbers and denominations are bad luck.
-Adults give lucky money to younger family members in exchange for the promise to study hard and behave.
-At the same time, the oldest members of the family also receive lucky money.
-This expresses a desire that the next year will bring them continued long life and good health.
-Red, the usual color of the envelopes, is found all over the country during the Tet holiday.
-The color represents fire, and fire symbolizes light, warmth, the sun, and of course, good luck.
+The color represents fire, and fire symbolizes light, warmth, sun, and good luck.

 The three-period timeline